forcedotcom/source-deploy-retrieve/messages/sdr.md

 # missingApiVersion

-Could not determine an API version to use for the set of metadata components.
+Could not determine an API version to use for the generated manifest.
+Tried looking for sourceApiVersion in sfdx-project.json, apiVersion from config vars, and the highest apiVersion from the APEX REST endpoint.
+Using API version 58.0 as a last resort.

-# missingApiVersion.actions

-Set a `sourceApiVersion` or `apiVersion` on the ComponentSet.
-Set an API version to use with the environment variable, `SF_ORG_API_VERSION`.

 # invalid_xml_parsing